 The 10 worst people on the TTC

 With the all-too-common short turns, delays, and random outages, using the TTC on a regular basis is tough enough.
 Throw in seat hogs, backpack-wearers, and other transit monsters screwing up your ride, and you have the formula for a very unhappy commute.
+Good thing we now have Seth Rogen to remind us about proper etiquette.

-Here are my picks for the worst kinds of people you can encounter on the TTC.
+Here are some of the worst kinds of people you can encounter on the TTC.

-Admittedly, some overheard conversations are pure gold, but 99% of the time it's enough to make those within earshot lose their minds.
-Despite being a common faux-pas, somehow the loud cellphone talkers find the guts to persist.
-Teenagers!
-Don't you know how to text?

 That chicken biryani probably tastes great — it's the smell that's not so hot once it mingles with odours of a hot streetcar or packed train.
 Surely that tasty morsel can wait for the sake of the harried people of the TTC.